weiyuet/tidy-tuesday/README.md

 ## tidy-tuesday

-  - `#TidyTuesday` data sets provided by the `#R4DS Online Learning Community`. _A weekly social data project aimed at the R ecosystem to practice data wrangling and visualization with real-world data_.
+  - `#TidyTuesday` data sets provided by the `#R4DS Online Learning Community`. _"A weekly social data project aimed at the R ecosystem to practice data wrangling and visualization with **real-world data**"_.

   - Main repository: https://github.com/rfordatascience/tidytuesday